outsinre/outsinre.github.com/_posts/2015-04-13-fontconfig.md

 4. Copy your fonts in step 1 to the newly created folder.
     1. Pay attention to font directory and files permission.
 Use `chmod` to set the correct permissions (i.e. at least 0444 for files and 0555 for directories).
 But don't worry about the permission issue since we are installing fonts for a single user.
 And the default permission for current user account is `rwx`.
 When installing globally for system, this is important.
 5. _#_ fc-cache -fv <path-to-font-directory>, since we are in the new font directory, the `path-to-font-directory` which is `.local/share/fonts/myFonts` can be eliminated.
-6. _#_ mkfontscale
+6. _#_ mkfontscale <path-to-font-directory>
-7. _#_ mkfontdir, some references omit step 6 && 7 when installing fonts for single user at under home directory.
+7. _#_ mkfontdir <path-to-font-directory>, some references omit step 6 && 7 when installing fonts for single user at under home directory.
 However, when installing fonts system-wide, these two steps are necessary.

 > Install system-wide fonts are similar except that the fonts directory is `/usr/share/fonts/`.